Teaching with Syzygy

 We have a very small support team.
 We try hard to make sure our services are always available, but we still have planned and unplanned outages.
 Normally we will try to resume the service as soon as possible, but this depends on lots of factors, and we can’t always do it the same day.

-NBGitPuller is a very useful server extension which uses specially constructed URLs to allow students to be guided through the process of cloning out git repositories.
-As an example, an instructor might maintain a collection of notebooks for their class, which they will update and extend through the term.
+NBGitPuller is a very useful server extension which uses specially constructed URLs to guide students through the process of cloning out git repositories.
+As an example, an instructor might maintain a collection of notebooks, which they will update and extend throughout the term.
 By giving a specially constructed URL to their students, each student will automatically be given their own copy of the files at the start of term and can keep it in sync (without losing their changes) as the term progresses.

 branch=masteris an optional git branch name (default “master”)